-Punishments for crimes committed by anyone should be proper and accurate so that it not get repeated.
-While the criminal justice system punishes offenders above 18 years for their crimes, the Juvenile Justice Act 2015 works for offenders between 16 and 18.
+Preparators committing crimes should be duly punished in accordance to the severity of their crimes to set precedence and deter other people from committing crime.
+The criminal justice system punishes offenders above 18 years for their crimes, whereas the Juvenile Justice Act 2015 focuses on offenders between 16 and 18.

-The act’s sole purpose is not to impose punishments but to rehabilitate minor convicts for the grave crimes they execute.
-It especially gets done with the idea that criminals aged between 16 to 18 are victims of unawareness, naivety and lack of judgement; hence, to guide them in a proper direction before penalising them is the goal.
+The sole purpose of the act is not to impose punishments but to rehabilitate minor convicts for the grave crimes they commit.
+The act considers the fact that individuals aged 16 to 18 unaware of the severity of their crime, naive, and lack judgement.
+To guide such individuals in a proper direction before penalising them is the goal.

 The Juvenile Justice Act mainly focuses on :

-The Juvenile Justice Act 2015 mainly focuses on:
+The Juvenile Justice Act 2015 focuses on the following:

 - Resolving cases related to minors committing an offence faster